syncfusion-content/wpf-docs/wpf/GridControl/Performance.md

-> Note: Blinking Behavior-You cud see random values get updated frequently and those changed fields are highlighted by colors.
+N> Blinking Behavior-You cud see random values get updated frequently and those changed fields are highlighted by colors.
 For ex., increase in value is indicated in green color and decrease in value in red color.
 It also highlights the insertion of new records.